 A True American Fight: The Battle of Kings Mountain

-The late historian Bruce Catton offered a compelling reminder of the harsh divisions that underlined the American Revolution: “For behind the great struggle with the professional armies of Great Britain was the unending struggle between patriot and Loyalist, a civil war just as real and as bitter as the one which broke in 1861.”
-Long before the blue and the gray battled each other at places like Shiloh and Gettysburg, prior generations of divided Americans fought each other just as ferociously and passionately over their own competing visions for their nation’s future.
+The late historian Bruce Catton offered a compelling reminder of the harsh divisions that underlined the American Revolution when he wrote, “For behind the great struggle with the professional armies of Great Britain was the unending struggle between patriot and Loyalist, a civil war just as real and as bitter as the one which broke in 1861.”
+Long before the blue and the gray battled each other at places like Shiloh and Gettysburg, prior generations of divided Americans fought each other just as ferociously and passionately over their own competing beliefs and visions.
 The intense clashes between Patriots fighting for independence and Loyalists faithfully rallied behind the British Crown had a major influence on the direction of the Revolutionary War, especially in the South.
 One of the most significant actions that pitted American against American took place on a long, narrow ridge with wooded and rocky slopes on the border between North and South Carolina.
-It was here at Kings Mountain on October 7, 1780 that the final road to victory for the Patriots truly began.
+It was here at Kings Mountain on October 7, 1780 that the final road to victory for the Patriots in the American Revolution truly began.

 The defeat and surrender of British General John Burgoyne’s army to the Northern Department of the Continental Army under General Horatio Gates in October 1777 changed the course of the war in America.
-The triumph at Saratoga, New York brought France openly into the conflict on the side of the United States.
+The triumph at Saratoga, New York, brought France openly into the conflict on the side of the United States.
 With the emergence of Britain’s ancient enemy into the struggle, the American Revolution became a world war.
 Now, with much more than just the American colonies at stake, the British were forced to adopt new measures to protect their vast empire.
-To rely on the seemingly overwhelming support for the Crown in the South and bring the war in America to an end in order to focus on the French threat, the British turned their military attention to Georgia, North and South Carolina, and Virginia.
+Eager to bring the war in America to an end in order to focus on the French threat, the British turned their military attention to Georgia, North and South Carolina, and Virginia.
+This shift to the South was primarily motivated by the British belief that the Crown had overwhelming support in this region.
 The war in America would indeed be decided by events in the South, but circumstances did not quite end the way the British hoped they would.

 General John Burgoyne surrenders to General Horatio Gates at Saratoga, New York on Friday, October 17, 1777.
 (Photo Credit: Architect of the Capital)